danielepusceddu/CPP-8/README.md

 ## CPP-8
 Chip-8 interpreter created with C++17.

+It can use SDL2, SFML2 or WebAssembly to run on the web.

-### Compiling
+### Compiling for desktop
 CPP-8 can be compiled to use SFML 2.5 or SDL2 as multimedia libraries.

 SDL2 is the default.
-Give a "-DCPP8_ENGINE=SFML" to cmake to compile for SFML.
+Give "-DCPP8_ENGINE=SFML" to cmake to compile for SFML.

 Compile in an appropriate build folder made in the root of the project.